Orthelious/PDCP_Spring2019/README.md

 ![STUDIO Logo](/images/studiologo.png)

-_Special thanks to luxapodular and zrispo for teaching me how to use GitHub._
+_Special thanks to luxapodular and zrispo for teaching me how to use GitHub so that I could make this course available online._